 The dazzling duo are bidding adieu to audiences nationwide with their last ever full-length, grand-scale touring stage show: The Last Tango.
 Hot on the heels of their two previous smash hits, Midnight Tango and Dance ‘Til Dawn (both shows enjoyed stints in the West End as well as visits to venues across the country), The Last Tango brings the couple’s foray into theatre to a captivating close.

-Reluctant to change a successful formula, Vincent and Flavia have once again worked with Karen Bruce – the Olivier Award-winning choreographer and director – and they have also kept charismatic character artist Teddy Kempner as a central focus, tying all of the action together.
-The result is another breathtaking display of dance, expertly interlaced with music, songs, comedy and drama to weave a rich tapestry full of excitement, emotion and heartfelt storytelling.
+Reluctant to change a successful formula, Vincent and Flavia have once again worked with Olivier Award-winning choreographer and director Karen Bruce.
+They have also kept charismatic character artist Teddy Kempner as a central focus, tying all of the action together.
+The result is another breathtaking display of dance, expertly interlaced with music, songs, comedy and drama.